IllustrisTNG Insights: Factors Affecting the Presence of Bars in Disk Galaxies: Data and methodology

 We primarily use the TNG100 run, which simulates a volume with a side length of 75 h$^{-1} \approx$ 111 Mpc.
 For completeness, we also present results from the TNG50 run, which has a side length of 35 h$^{-1} \approx$ 51.7 Mpc.
 These simulations are publicly available \citep{nelsonIllustrisTNGSimulationsPublic2019}.
 The TNG100 simulation has an average baryonic resolution element mass of 1.39 $\times$ 10$^{6} M_{\odot}$, whereas the TNG50 simulation has a resolution of 8.5 $\times$ 10$^{4} M_{\odot}$.
 The gravitational softening length of the stellar particles is 0.5 h$^{-1} \approx$ 0.74 kpc and 0.195 h$^{-1} \approx$ 0.29 kpc in TNG100 and TNG50 for $z<1$, respectively.
 The dark matter halos and subhalos in each snapshot are derived from the catalog provided by the IllustrisTNG simulation, which identifies bound substructures using a Friends-of-Friends (FoF) group finding algorithm \citep{davisEvolutionLargescaleStructure1985} and then a SUBFIND algorithm \citep{springelPopulatingClusterGalaxies2001,dolagSubstructuresHydrodynamicalCluster2009} and tracked over time by the SUBLINK merger tree algorithm \citep{rodriguez-gomezMergerRateGalaxies2015}.
 A galaxy is defined as a gravitationally bound object with at least 100 stellar particles within a given halo or subhalo.
 The central galaxy (subhalo) is the first (most massive) subhalo of each FoF group, while the other galaxies within the FoF halo are its satellites.

 The TNG100 disk galaxies used in this study are from the disk galaxies catalog \footnote{\url{https://www.tng-project.org/files/TNG_BarProperties/tng100-1_099_bars_zhao20.hdf5}} selected by \citet{zhaoBarredGalaxiesIllustrisTNG2020a}, who selected 3866 disk galaxies in the TNG100 simulation with a stellar mass within 30 kpc $M_\mathrm{*,30kpc}\ge 10^{10}\ M_{\odot}$, and then identified 1182 barred galaxies using ellipse fitting.
-Disk galaxies were identified by the kinematic parameter $\kappa_\mathrm{rot,30kpc} \geqslant$ 0.5, as defined in Table~\ref{tab:parameterdefine}.
+These disk galaxies were selected based on the kinematic parameter $\kappa_\mathrm{rot,30kpc} \geqslant$ 0.5, where $\kappa_\mathrm{rot,30kpc}$ is the $\kappa_\mathrm{rot}$ calculated within 30 kpc.
+The definition of $\kappa_\mathrm{rot}$ can be found in Table~\ref{tab:parameterdefine}.
+Galaxies selected by this criterion clearly exhibit a disk morphology.
 To ensure a sufficient sample of disk galaxies and barred galaxies, we select disk galaxies in the stellar mass range of log$(M_\mathrm{,30kpc}/M_{\odot}) = 10.4 - 11.1$ from TNG100.
 Additionally, following the same criterion, we also select 615 disk galaxies with log$(M_\mathrm{*,30kpc}/M_{\odot}) = 10 - 11.1$ from TNG50.
+These galaxies form our parent sample of disk galaxies; The evolution of their bar sizes is investigated in Section~\ref{sec:barlength}.
 All galaxies in our sample are centered at the minimum position of their potential well and then are rotated to the face-on view based on the stellar angular momentum of all stars within a spherical radius of $r<8$ kpc to accurately measure their properties.